 Ecommerce Advantage #12: Can Scale Business Quickly

-Ecommerce Advantage # 13: Can Grow Business Organically with Content
+Ecommerce Advantage # 13: Grow Your Business Organically with Content

 Ecommerce Disadvantage #1: No One Can Buy During a Site Crash

-Ecommerce Disadvantage #2: Customers Can’t Try Before They Buy
+Ecommerce Disadvantages #2: Customers Can’t Try Before They Buy

 While this is currently a problem for many retailers, this won’t be a long-term problem.
 With augmented reality, more stores are starting to add AR elements to their store to allow customers to try products on.
-Augmented reality companies like Holition and Augment, offer solutions for businesses to create a more interactive experience with your customers.
-If you own a cosmetics store, you can check out Sephora’s Virtual Artist app for an example of a beauty retailer with an augmented reality experience.
+Augmented reality ecommerce companies offer solutions for businesses to create a more interactive experience with your customers.

 Ecommerce Disadvantage #3: Ecommerce Is Highly Competitive

-Ecommerce Disadvantage #6: Physical Retail is Still More Popular Despite Decline
+Ecommerce Disadvantages #6: Physical Retail Is Still More Popular Despite Decline

-These are a few of the ecommerce advantages and disadvantages you need to consider while running an online store.
-Do you have any other questions about ecommerce?
+Do you have any other questions about running an online business?
 Let us know in the comments section!